CDLUC3/mrt-doc/deploy_rules.md

     - Schedule an early pause of ingest if needed to ensure availability
   - Pause ingest processing (queue)
     - Timing - should be permissible anytime
-  - Optionally ask Dryad to pause ingests
-    - If yes, perform release between 3pm - 5pm weekdays
-  - Remove instances from laod balancer unless both Ingest and Dryad are paused
+  - Remove instances from laod balancer unless both Ingest is paused
   - Confirm that processing is complete for instance
   - Stop instance
   - Deploy code
   - Restart instance
   - Re-add to load balancer if needed
-  - Release hold on ingest queue / dryad
+  - Release hold on ingest queue

 ### Storage
 - Note: code changes deployed for Access or Storage should be kept in sync as quickly as possible since the code base is identical